dilijev/guest-list-generator/README.md

 # Guest List Generator
 [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/dilijev/guest-list-generator/blob/master/LICENSE.txt)

-It is often the case that tickets for relatively small events are listed with multiple online ticketing retailers with the hope of reaching as wide an audience as possible.
+A merchant might list events on multiple online ticketing retailers to reach the widest audience possible.
-Since many of these retailers may not even offer a physical ticket, printed out tickets could be easily spoofed, and merchants will not necessarily even have the equipment needed to scan a printed or mobile ticket, check-in at ticketed events is usually done manually by event staff with a physical or digital list to confirm that a guest has indeed purchased a ticket ahead of time.
+Printed tickets could be easily spoofed, so a merchant would want to have a check-in at at ticketed events where staff compares a ticket or ID with a known guest list to confirm that a guest has indeed purchased a ticket ahead of time.

-These physical lists need to be created by someone in advance of the event.
-Ticket sales might stay open as late as the night before an event, and events may be early in the morning.
-There could be many sources of sales from many different retailers, all in a different format.
-Extracting the useful information from these lists can be time-consuming and error-prone, especially when in a rush before the event.

-For example, an orchestra which has two shows in a single weekend every 2-3 months may list tickets for sale on Brown Paper Tickets, Gold Star, Groupon, and other retailers.
+For example, an orchestra which has two shows in a single weekend every 2-3 months may list tickets for sale on Brown Paper Tickets, Gold Star, Groupon, and possibly other retailers.
 Additionally, they may offer a season pass for sale towards the beginning of the season, which would need to be applied to all events.
 Finally, a list of reserved or VIP tickets may be maintained separately.

-Assuming the merchants offer downloads of ticket sales lists in a reasonble format like CSV that stays consistent over time, creating the list of guests is fairly straightforward and mechanical, but because of the differences in formats,
+Creating the list of guests is fairly straightforward and mechanical, but because of the differences in formats, it is difficult and errors or omissions may result.
+Ticket sales might stay open as late as the night before an event, and events may be early in the morning.
+Different retailers will all have a different format for tables of tickets purchased.
+Additionally, the lists from each retailer may not be in a compact or easy-to-consult format, may contain duplicate entries instead of a quantity of tickets, etc.

+This program solves all these problems by simply taking in all of the source lists and producing a single, compact table that can be used to check in guests at the door.

 # Using This Software